- Types of Machine Learning:

 - Speech Recognition: Supervised machine learning is used for speech recognition also.
 Here, the system is trained to bypass the voices as input.

-- Output can be predicted on the basis of the predefined data.
+- Output can be predicted based on the predefined data.

 - Supervised machine learning deals with the labelled dataset, hence we get an exact idea of the classes of entities.